Share Your Media

-Enable Downloads: Check all the versions of the video that you want to make available for download by viewers.
-Once you’ve made your selections, click the Save button.
+To enable downloads, check the box beside the video formats that you would like to make available for download by viewers.
+Once you’ve made your selections, click Save.

-Disable Downloads: Uncheck all the versions that you want to disable for download by viewers and click the Save button.
+To disable downloads, uncheck the video formats that you want to disable for download by viewers, then click Save.

-- The original source copy of the video (as first uploaded) will always be available as a download option.
+The original format / quality of the video as originally uploaded (called Source in the options) will always be available as a download option.

-- Additional download qualities will be available depending on the original quality of the source video.
+- Additional download qualities are available depending on the original quality of the source video.